Skip to main content

 A widely used firefighting foam long ago deemed effective by fire fighters, military and civilian businesses and airports has been linked to toxic water contamination and property damage in Ohio and throughout the nation.
 3M and other companies have manufactured Aqueous Film Forming Foam (AFFF) as a firefighting suppressant.

-The effectiveness may not be in question, however AFFF contains toxic perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA), and adjacent properties nearby firefighting exercises have been contaminated, spawning AFFF property damage lawsuits.
+The effectiveness may not be in question, however, AFFF contains toxic perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA), and nearby firefighting exercises have contaminated properties, spawning AFFF property damage lawsuits.

 AFFF Property Damage Lawsuits